jspecht3/pixi-tutorial/README.md

 The `pixi run` method may be more convenient when only running a few commands or when you are in the process of adding packages.
 However, if you plan on running many commands, the `pixi` shell is more convenient.

 ### Tasks
-Tasks are user-built commands with an analogous level of versitility to bash scripts.
-The sky ☁️ is the limit.
+Tasks are user-built commands with an analogous level of versitility to bash scripts; the sky ☁️ is the limit.

-We can create a task that outputs the result of `example.py` from earlier.
+Let's create a task that outputs the result of `example.py` from earlier.
 ```
 pixi task add example "python example.py"
 ```